WebClient.UploadFile Method (Uri, String)

 The fileName parameter is a null reference (Nothing in Visual Basic).

 The URI formed by combining BaseAddress, and address is invalid.

-fileName is null, is Empty, contains invalid characters, or does not exist.
+fileName is a null reference (Nothing in Visual Basic), is Empty, contains invalid characters, or does not exist.

 An error occurred while uploading the file.

 There was no response from the server hosting the resource.